 It ain’t all easy wins when you’re trying to scrape together as many points as possible.
 Sometimes there are fouls – and buying the wrong gift card definitely was.

 In the end, selling it on Raise got me back a huge portion of the paid value.
 And ~1,100 points from MileagePlus X got me to near break-even territory.
 I only “lost” ~$2.
 And got a great recovery from selling the gift card within a few hours.

-Would you buy a gift card just to resell it and earn points?
-And if you’ve used Raise before, was your experience as smooth and fast as mine was?
+If you’ve used Raise before, was your experience as smooth and fast as mine was?